abuecher/evtol/README.md

 # Implementation Notes

-Originally, I want thinking of checking the states of various aircraft and comparing the "current time".
+Originally, I was thinking of checking the states of various aircraft and comparing the "current time".

 roughly the idea was this though there were some gaps.